 Distance-to-Default in Banking: A Bridge Too Far?

 In contrast to corporate defaults, regulators typically take a number of statutory actions to avoid the large fiscal costs associated with bank defaults.
-The distance-to-default, a widely used market-based measure of corporate default risk, overlooks such regulatory actions.
-To overcome this limitation, this paper introduces the concept of distance-to-capital that accounts for pre-default regulatory actions such as those prescribed in a prompt-corrective-actions framework.
-We show that both risk measures can be analysed using the same theoretical framework but differ depending on the level of capital adequacy thresholds and asset volatility.
-We also use the framework to illustrate pre-default regulatory actions in Japan in 2001-2003.
+The distance-to-default, a widely used market-based measure of corporate default risk, ignores such regulatory actions.
+To overcome this limitation, this paper introduces the concept of distance-to-capital that accounts for pre-default regulatory actions such as those in a prompt-corrective-actions framework.
+We show that both risk measures can be analyzed using the same theoretical framework but differ depending on the level of capital adequacy thresholds and asset volatility.
+We also use the framework to illustrate pre-default regulatory actions in Japan in 2001-03.

 Keywords: Banks, insolvency, closure, prompt corrective action, distance-to-default, distance-to-capital